-Our Disabilities Services Coordinator works with students with disabilities and the campus community to help ensure equal access to CCC’s educational and community programs.
-Contact the Disability Services Coordinator if you are in need of accommodations to fully access campus educational or co-curricular opportunities.
+Our DS Director works with students with disabilities and the campus community to help ensure equal access to CCC’s educational and community programs.

 - Test-taking facilitation for those with testing accommodations (e.g. extended time, distraction reduced)

 - Reasonable classroom accommodations

 - Access to assistive technology

 - Student advocacy for ensuring accommodations are provided

 - Consultations with and referrals to off-campus service providers

 Once you complete your intake, you must request accommodations each term.
 You may make an appointment with the DS Director, or complete the online form using the link below.